I have been delving into the fields of therapeutic essential oils and aromatherapy for over eight years.

 Here are some tips and warnings to consider:

 - Take proper note of the instructions and steps indicated when using essential oils to remedy body odor.
-This will to prevent sensitivities and ensure that you get effective results.
+This will prevent sensitivities and ensure that you get effective results.
 Take particular note of proper dosage and combinations of essential oils.

 - Avoid using the essential oil mixtures on freshly shaven underarms as it can produce a stinging sensation or cause irritation.